RYDLAB/OTRSExporter/README.md

 Now it's time to create new web service in OTRS for Prometheus monitoring system.
 Go to http://localhost/otrs/index.pl?Action=AdminGenericInterfaceWebservice and add new web service.
 Enter some name('Prometheus' for example), and in block OTRS as provider as network transport choose HTTP::SendText.
 Save web-service.
 Now add new operation for Prometheus::MetricGet.
 Insert name, save and finish.

-Then configure network transport: for created operation add route by which prometheus will come.
+Then configure network transport (find button 'configure' near 'HTTP::SendText'): for created operation add route by which prometheus will come.
 Save and finish.

 The URL with metrics will looks like this: http://host/otrs/nph-genericinterface.pl/Webservice/$WebserviceName/$OperationRoute.